open-spaced-repetition/srs-benchmark/README.md

 - ACT-R: the model proposed in [here](http://act-r.psy.cmu.edu/wordpress/wp-content/themes/ACT-R/workshops/2003/proceedings/46.pdf).
 It includes an activation-based system of declarative memory.
 It explains the spacing effect by the activation of memory traces.
 - HLR: the model proposed by Duolingo.
 Its full name is Half-Life Regression.
 For more details, you can read the paper [here](https://github.com/duolingo/halflife-regression).
 - SM-2: one of the early algorithms used by SuperMemo, the first spaced repetition software.
 It was developed more than 30 years ago, and it's still popular today.
 [Anki's default algorithm is based on SM-2](https://faqs.ankiweb.net/what-spaced-repetition-algorithm.html), [Mnemosyne](https://mnemosyne-proj.org/principles.php) also uses it.
+- NN-17: a neural network approximation of [SM-17](https://supermemo.guru/wiki/Algorithm_SM-17).
+It has a comparable number of parameters, and according to our estimates, it performs similarly to SM-17.

 For more details about the FSRS algorithm, read this wiki page: [The Algorithm](https://github.com/open-spaced-repetition/fsrs4anki/wiki/The-Algorithm).